zowe/docs-site/docs/troubleshoot/verify-fingerprint.md

    - `RefRuntimeHash-1.10.0.txt` (text)
    - `RefRuntimeHash-1.11.0.txt` (text)
    - `RefRuntimeHash-1.12.0.txt` (text)
+   - `RefRuntimeHash-1.13.0.txt` (text)
    - `zowe-verify-authenticity.sh` (text)

 Note that each `RefRuntimeHash-v.r.m.txt` file is specific to a Zowe release, where `v.r.m` is your Zowe release number, e.g. `1.9.0`.
 Further
 `RefRuntimeHash-v.r.m.txt` files will be added to the zip file as each release becomes available.
-This includes releases after v1.13.
+This includes releases after v1.14.

 ## Step 2: Verify your runtime folder

-Now you are ready to verify your `ROOT_DIR` runtime folder, for example, `/usr/lpp/zowe/v1.13`, which contains the following files that you can show by using the `ls` command.
+Now you are ready to verify your `ROOT_DIR` runtime folder, for example, `/usr/lpp/zowe/v1.14`, which contains the following files that you can show by using the `ls` command.

 ```
-/u/username/hash:>ls /usr/lpp/zowe/v1.13
+/u/username/hash:>ls /usr/lpp/zowe/v1.14
 bin            components     fingerprint   install_log    manifest.json  scripts
 ```
-Note that you will not have a `fingerprint` directory in releases prior to v1.13.0.
+Note that you will not have a `fingerprint` directory in releases prior to v1.14.0.

 1. Change to the runtime directory.
    ```
-   cd /usr/lpp/zowe/v1.13
+   cd /usr/lpp/zowe/v1.14
    ```

 2. Run the `zowe-verify-authenticity.sh` script.

-   **For Zowe v1.13 and later**
+   **For Zowe v1.14 and later**

    ```
    bin/zowe-verify-authenticity.sh